 Nope!
 All Early Entry and General Admission ticket holders receive a tasting glass good for as many 3 oz. pours as you can responsibly drink.

-Brewers of Indiana Guild festivals are opportunities to sample local beer and meet local brewers: They are not races to drink as much as you can.
+Guild festivals are opportunities to sample local beer and meet local brewers: They are not races to drink as much as you can.
 Anyone who appears to be intoxicated will be denied additional samples and may be deemed to be in violation of local public intoxication statutes.

 Will drinking water be available at the festival?